Is my energy bill too high? What to do about overcharging

 Have you ever received an unusually high energy bill?
 How do you know if it is correct, or if you are being overcharged?

-In some cases it is obvious - this three-bedroom house that accidentally received a whopping £53,500 gas bill due to an error from a prior tenant!
+In some cases it is obvious - the three-bedroom house that accidentally received a whopping £53,500 gas bill due to an error from a prior tenant!

 Cases of such high energy bills seem to be rare, however that doesn’t mean that it could not happen to you.